A Trip Advisor's Best Weapon

 However, more than three choices may create indecision.

-The Third Aim of a trip advisor is to identify areas that may cause you problems (hassles).
+The Third Aim of an agent is to identify areas that may cause you problems (hassles).

 Once the areas are identified, a trip advisor (travel agent) volunteers to assist you.
 Yes, I did say volunteer.
 You should not have to ask.
 After all, you do not know what assistance you may need.
 You are not the professional.